oscarbutler/Questionnaire/README.md

 - I had help with randomizing the questions inside the data element by watching this [Video](https://www.youtube.com/watch?v=rlYincT2Qzc)

 - I have also used [Code Institute](https://codeinstitute.net/) to develop my knowledge of HTML, CSS and Javascript.
 It has also helped me learn new techniques I can implement into my code.

+The screenshots I took of my project I made using the "Snip and Sketch" application.

 ## Media